purdiea/Git-Intro/README.md

  You can check the status of your changes by using git status.
 You'll see that recipe.txt is in red and shown as modified.
  >git status

+* Send changes to GitHub

-* You now need to add, commit, and upload (push) the changes for them to be saved on git hub.
+ You now need to add, commit, and upload (push) the changes for them to be saved on git hub.

  Adding changes
  >git add recipe.txt

-git status
+ >git status
-- Now it shows as modified but the color is green
+ Now it shows as modified but the color is green

-- Committing changes - you have to include some note git commit -m "Don't share with friends"
+ Committing changes - you have to include some note
+ >git commit -m "Don't share with friends"

-- Pushing changes to online.
-You specify in git push the [repository] and [branch].
+ Pushing changes to online.
+You specify the [repository] and [branch] in the git push command.
 Since I didn't create a second branch of this repo, the branch is master.
-I think the default repository name is origin but I'm not sure about that... git push origin master
+I think the default repository name is origin but I'm not sure about that...

-- Other handy commands:
-- See what repos you are connected to git remote -v

-- Remove the specified (origin) repo git remote remove origin

-- Add specified repo
-git remote add origin git@github.com:sandramchung/choc-chip.git
+ >git push origin master